 - Orders including detailed visitation schedules but not providing for their further hearings, which clearly did not state that they were final judgments on custody and that the parties’ conduct following entry of orders strongly suggests that they did not intend the orders to be final.

-- A judgment reciting that the parties would meet with a therapist or counselor to resolve custody and visitation issues and, if unsuccessful, would make an appointment with the Conciliation Court before filing a request for hearing.
+- A judgment reciting that the parties would meet with a therapist or counselor to resolve custody and visitation issues and, if unsuccessful, would make an appointment with the Conciliation Court before filing a request for a hearing.

 When is the rule not applied?

-The changed circumstances rule also does not apply to a temporary custody arrangement that has been implemented under a pendente lite stipulation, request for order, order to show cause, or pre-trial order.
+The changed circumstances rule also does not apply to a temporary custody arrangement that has been implemented under a pendente lite stipulation, request for order, order to show cause or pre-trial order.
 In such cases, even if circumstances have changed, the court can award custody to the non-custodial parent if it determines that it is in the child’s best interest.